 Whether or not your beneficiaries will receive a payout after you have committed suicide will depend on your life insurance provider’s suicide exclusions, and whether or not you have contravened any rules they may have surrounding life insurance.

-The reality is that almost all insurers will have an exclusion (or set of rules) regarding suicide and life insurance payouts so beneficiaries may have the right to a claim, depending on the circumstances and timeline surrounding suicide.
+The reality is that almost all insurers in South Africa will have an exclusion (or set of rules) regarding suicide and life insurance payouts so beneficiaries may have the right to a claim, depending on the circumstances and timeline surrounding suicide.

 What are exclusions?

 All insurers will have a set of exclusions on their life insurance policy documents.
-This means that there are certain instances in which a claim becomes invalid.
+This means that there are certain instances in which a claim will not be paid.
 They differ from insurer to insurer but will be clearly stated on your policy document.